koushick123/findmyshop/README.md

 1. Download the ZIP file from https://github.com/koushick123/findmyshop.git.
 2. Unzip the file into your working directory.
+3. Open IntelliJ and choose to import a project and select build.gradle file under findmyshop-master folder.
 3. Open cmd prompt and go to the findmyshop-master folder.
 4. Type gradle build
 5. After build is successful, type java –jar build\libs\findmystore-0.1.0.jar
 6. This will bring up Spring Boot application embedded in Tomcat.
-7. The ShopClient.java program having the main class is my client class for testing, will be executed, which will add a set of predefined shop details from a retailcoordinates.properties file, and find the nearest location from a random user’s latitude and longitude taken from clientcoordinates.properties file and display the closest shop to the user and the distance.
+7. The ShopClient.java program having the main class is my client class for testing, will be executed, which will add a set of predefined shop details from a retailcoordinates.properties file, and find the nearest location from a random user’s latitude and longitude taken from clientcoordinates.properties file and display the closest shop to the user and the distance in the Spring Boot Console.
 These properties file are under findmyshop-master folder.
 8. Change the properties files contents for clientcoordinates.properties, where the first line is latitude and second line is longitude.
 9. Save the file, exit the Spring boot application (using Ctrl+C), and rerun java –jar build\libs\findmystore-0.1.0.jar to test for new values.
-10. Change the properties files contents for retailcoordinates.properties, by adding or removing retail “shopnumber;shopname;postcode”.
+10. Change the properties files contents for retailcoordinates.properties, by adding or removing retail info “shopnumber;shopname;postcode”.
 11. Save the file, exit the Spring boot application (using Ctrl+C), and rerun java –jar build\libs\findmystore-0.1.0.jar to test for new values.